-Hospital Communication System Uses Structured Messaging to Reduce Toil in Healthcare Teams
+Hospital Communication Systems: Structured Messaging to Reduce Toil in Healthcare Teams

 As healthcare providers strive to do more with less, identifying opportunities to reduce unnecessary labor will be crucial to maintaining high-quality patient care.
 In Healthcare Moment: Enhance Care Team Effectiveness by Eliminating ‘Toil’, Gartner analyst Barry Runyon called this unnecessary labor toil and defined it as “drudgery and does not contribute to productivity and worker morale.”